MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-gmsa-account.md

 # Create gMSA account

-This article describes how to create a gMSA accout and computer group, domine user account in on-premises Active directory.
+This article describes how to create a gMSA account and computer group, domine user account in on-premises Active directory.

 ## Active directory prerequisites